-In December 2023, the PRA published Part 1 of the "near final" rules on the UK's implementation of the second tranche of Basel 3.1.
-These rules update the capital requirements for market risk, credit valuation adjustments and operational risk.
-In addition, the "near final" rules also finalised an implementation date of 1 July 2025 for the second tranche.
+In December 2023, the PRA published policy statement PS 17/233 which contained Part 1 of the "near final" rules on the UK's implementation of the second tranche of Basel 3.1.
+The rules updated the capital requirements for market risk, credit valuation adjustments and operational risk.
+In addition, these "near final" rules also indicated an initial implementation date of 1 July 2025 for the full implementation of the second tranche of the Basel 3.1.